View Categories

 CESS Rates Can Change #

 Cess rates aren’t fixed forever.
 They can change based on decisions made by the government.
-For example, if there’s a policy shift, the rates might increase, decrease, or new items might get added to the cess list.
+For example, if there’s a policy shift, the rates might increase, or decrease, or new items might get added to the cess list.

 As a small business owner, it’s important to stay updated on these changes so you can adjust your pricing and file taxes correctly.